-Portfolios are annually reviewed by the investment management teams to confirm compliance with the exclusion criteria.
-The portfolios are also screened quarterly; the results are reported to the Board and to the Investment Committee.

-Reviews are based on information that has been publicly disclosed by issuers as well as any other relevant information that may have come to the investment management teams' attention at the time of the review.
+Portfolios are reviewed every quarter by the ESG team to confirm compliance with the exclusion criteria and reported to the Investment Committee and to the Board.
+This review is based on external databases as well as information that has been publicly disclosed by issuers and any other relevant information that may have come to our attention at the time of the review.
 If an issuer's type or scope of operations is unclear or difficult to define in relation to the exclusion criteria, the investment teams may recommend further screening by external sector experts.